Atlas of plant and animal histology

 Non-coated vesicles

 This type of endocytosis has been proposed because endocytic vesicles are still formed when both clathrin and caveolae endocytic pathways are inhibited.
 Furthermore, invaginations and vesicles show a slightly different morphology.
-Some toxins, such as cholera toxin, enter the cell in this type of vesicles.
+Some toxins, such as cholera toxin, enter the cell within this type of vesicle.
 It is largely unknown how is the mechanism of vesicle formation and how transported molecules are selected, but lipid rafts may have some role here.
 It is also unknown whether this endocytic pathway is regulated or not.

 Macropinocytosis